lulav/LRS_Documentation/docs_tutorials/index.md

 created new batch_id: zzzzzzzz-xxxx-cccc-vvvv-bbbbbbbbbbbb.
 Running on Citros cluster.
 See https://citros.io/cannon/batch/zzzzzzzz-xxxx-cccc-vvvv-bbbbbbbbbbbb.
 ```

 The above command will run the `cannon_analytic` simulation 3 times on the CITROS cloud.
-By clicking the provided link, you can directly navigate to the *runs* tab on the CITROS website, and see your runs in action.
+By clicking the provided link shown in the terminal, you can directly navigate to the *`runs`* tab on the CITROS website, and see your runs in action.

 #### Configuring a `runner`